Staff-Alerts/project/README.md

 The Staff Alerts service will provide a centralised facility which can rapidly inform Environment Agency (EA) staff of incidents via text message.
 These alerts will protect the safety of staff within the organisation and limit loss of staff productivity.
 Key communications are time critical to business delivery, thus consistent and rapid delivery is fundamental.

-The intention is for this service to eventually replace the existing EA Text Alerts service which is hard to maintain and manage.
+The intention is for this service to potentially replace the existing EA Text Alerts service which is hard to maintain and manage.
 The currently in progress "Defra Single Group Text Alert Service" project does **not** intend to replace the existing EA Text Alerts service.

 ## Goals

-* To build a service to notify staff about incidents affecting the organisations sites and the 16 operational areas
+* To build a service to notify staff about incidents affecting EA sites and 16 operational areas
 * To create a quick, user-friendly and low-cost service
 * To allow staff to “self-manage” their details
 * To design a service that can be re-used by others